 There are two types of material from Pliny regarding the Magians that are presented below.
-On the one hand, Pliny’s entire work on Natural History is concerned to deal with the properties or characteristics of various natural phenemona, including stones, plants, and animals (see sections from books 24, 28, and 37 below).
+On the one hand, Pliny’s entire work on Natural History is concerned with the properties or characteristics of various natural phenemona, including stones, plants, and animals (see sections from books 24, 28, and 37 below).
 Along with this is Pliny’s focus on the medicinal value of such naturally occurring things.
 In book twenty-four, Pliny claims that works attributed to Pythagoras (sixth century BCE) and Demokritos (fifth century BCE) indicate the transmission of Magian knowledge of medicinal plants to the Greeks (but here he does not speak negatively about Magian medical traditions).
 In the midst of his subsequent discussions (books 28 and 37), however, Pliny turns to things like gem stones and animals but also notices how often he encounters what he considers dangerous nonsense in the “Magian” traditions regarding these same phenomena.
 So Pliny decides to weave into his discussion an ongoing refutation of the supposed Magian liars.
 Persians and those associated with their arcane knowledge therefore come out stereotyped as deceptive, to say the least, but also superstitious (in the Latin sense of superstitio), of course.
 He finishes that thread with a swipe at barbarians generally, suggesting that anything with a barbarian name is worthless.

 On the other hand, Pliny sets aside the beginning of his thirtieth book as a space to define and outline the origins and dissemination of Magian skill from its Persian origins (in connection with Zoroaster) and out into the rest of the Mediterranean world.
 For Pliny, Magian skill is a combination of three things: medicine, conscientious concern about ritual obligation (religio), and astrology.
 In this section, it becomes painfully clear that Pliny feels in the minority in condemning Magians as tricky liars.
 He has to admit that many Greek philosophers (Pythagoras and Demokritos, he believes) and other Greek authors respect Magian wisdom (on which, again, compare category four to your right).
 In fact, Pliny draws a picture of rampant respect for Magians and Magian skill among many Mediterranean peoples (including dangerous infiltrations into Rome itself) and proposes that varying traditions developed further among different peoples, including Judeans for instance.
 Pliny is of course generalizing here in a way that does not really capture what is different about the rituals and medicinal traditions of Greeks, Judeans, Italians, Celts, and Britons.
 He taints them all as “Magian,” and it starts to feel like he will label as “Magian” any arcane healing theory he does not like.
 Nonetheless, he still imagines all of this as in some sense deriving from Zoroaster and the Persian Magians, the dangerous barbarians.